Triple Crown of Motorsport: American motorsport

 A. J. Foyt and Mario Andretti are the only drivers to have won both the Indianapolis 500 and the Daytona 500.
-Both drivers also won the 24 Hours of Daytona and 12 Hours of Sebring.
+Both drivers also won the Rolex 24 at Daytona and 12 Hours of Sebring.
 Foyt won four editions of the Indianapolis 500, and collected seven open-wheel titles and a 24 Hours of Le Mans win.
-Mario Andretti won three editions of the 12 Hours of Sebring, the 1969 Indianapolis 500, and also won four open-wheel titles, a Formula One world championship, and a class win and 2nd overall finish at the 24 Hours of Le Mans.
+Andretti won three editions of the 12 Hours of Sebring, the 1969 Indianapolis 500, and also won four open-wheel titles, a Formula One world championship, and a class win and second overall finish at the 1995 24 Hours of Le Mans.

 Australian motorsport

 In Australia, a driver is said to have achieved the "Triple Crown" if they win the Sandown 500, the Bathurst 1000 and the Supercars Championship (formerly the Australian Touring Car Championship) in the same year.
 Only two drivers have achieved this feat: Peter Brock in 1978 and 1980 and Craig Lowndes in 1996.